Siteimprove/CMS-plugin-Wordpress/tests/integration-regressions/COVERAGE.md

 **Then:** The entitled subsite exposes a usable Prepublish action without a fatal error.
 Negative controls disable Prepublish while preserving ordinary Live page input.
 A configured crawled public URL resolves to the correct account.

 - [tests/integration-regressions/regressions.spec.js](../integration-regressions/regressions.spec.js) — Disabled-key/entitlement/readiness flags gate both entry points in actual WordPress.

 **Remaining:** Validate the complete scenario with the actual SDK and controlled services; automated references cover only the stated scope.

-## experience-selection

-**Environment:** Disposable WordPress installation with synthetic content and identities; use controlled SDK/service fixtures where required.

-**Given:** The experience option has never been saved; separately choose each explicit experience setting.

-**When:** Open settings and the plugin, then switch experience and reload.

-**Then:** Fresh settings show Use latest experience checked and load the matching latest overlay.
-Explicit choices initialize only their selected experience without duplicate callbacks.

-- [tests/integration-regressions/regressions.spec.js](../integration-regressions/regressions.spec.js) — Unset option rendered checkbox and selected script.

-- [tests/browser/integration-regressions.spec.js](../browser/integration-regressions.spec.js) — Single initialization per explicitly selected experience.

-**Remaining:** Validate the complete scenario with the actual SDK and controlled services; automated references cover only the stated scope.